depakmurthy/yii2-advanced-quickstart/README.md

 ```
 Now frontend is available at `http://localhost/yii2-advanced-quickstart` and admin (backend) at `http://localhost/yii2-advanced-quickstart/admin`

-Remove project name `^/yii2-advanced-quickstart/` from .htaccess in root folder to `^/` if not working in localhost
+Remove project name `^/yii2-advanced-quickstart/` from .htaccess in root folder to `^/` if you are not using or working in localhost

 DIRECTORY STRUCTURE
 -------------------